Six affordable Wanaka KiwiBuild homes waiting for buyers since October

 The Government's flagship policy initially aimed to build 100,000 high-quality affordable homes in 10 years, with 1000 delivered in its inaugural year which finishes on July 1, 2019.

-Progress so far on KiwiBuild's web site says only 47 homes have been completed, leaving 953 to rise in the remaining four months - a target Housing and Urban Development Minister Phil Twyford has acknowledged now needs to be revised.
+Progress so far on KiwiBuild's web site says only 47 homes have been completed, leaving 953 to rise in the remaining months.
+Housing and Urban Development Minister Phil Twyford "has acknowledged first year targets won't be met and said the programme needs to be recalibrated to build homes faster," a spokesperson from his office said today.

 Scott McGoun of Bayleys Wanaka would not say how long he had been marketing the KiwiBuild homes in the subdivision.